aidanfinn/SharedAzureFirewall/README.md

 # SharedAzureFirewall
-A public repository for Azure Firewall resources
+A public repository for Azure Firewall resources.